the-adblocker/setup_rpi/README.md

 ```
  ...skipping.

-By default, a MariaDB installation has an anonymous user, allowing anyone to log into MariaDB without having to have a user account created for them.
-This is intended only for testing, and to make the installation a bit smoother.
-You should remove them before moving into a production encironment.
+By default, a MariaDB installation has an anonymous user, allowing anyone
+to log into MariaDB without having to have a user account created for
+them.
+This is intended only for testing, and to make the installation
+go a bit smoother.
+You should remove them before moving into a
+production encironment.

 Remove anonymous users?
 [Y/n]
 ```